python/typeshed/README.md

 at all.
 The blacklists also live in the tests directory.

 To manually run the mypy tests, you need to have Python 3.3 or higher and `pip3 install mypy-lang`.
+To run 3.6 tests, you'll need to also `pip3 install typed-ast` needed for `--fast-parser` support.

 To run the pytype tests, you need Python 2.7 and install pytype from its repo.

 For mypy, if you are in the typeshed repo that is submodule of the mypy repo (so `..` refers to the mypy repo), there's a shortcut to run